jabeldmc/fsfp-homework-09-word-guess/README.md

 # Introduction

 This is a command-line word game.
-The game randomly picks a word from the dictionary provided in file `words.txt`, and prompts the user to guess a letter in the word.
+The game randomly selects a word from the dictionary provided in file `words.txt`, and prompts the user to guess a letter in the word.

 The game asks for letters until the user guesses all letters, or runs out of tries.